Addiction is a serious, chronic disease with far-reaching consequences for you and your relationship with loved ones.

 When certain addictive drugs are taken, they release multiple times the amount of the brain’s pleasure chemical (dopamine) as do pleasurable activities, such as eating and sex.
 If the drug is smoked or injected, these effects are felt almost immediately.
 They also last longer than the pleasure felt by “natural” means.
 This reward is so powerful that it motivates users to repeat the experience, even though subsequent “highs” may not match the initial experience with the drug.

-Addiction and Your Life
+How Addiction Impacts Your Life

 Once an addiction to alcohol or drugs takes hold, it becomes the priority in a person’s life.
 If you were addicted to substances, you would find yourself spending more time and money acquiring and using your drug of choice.
 This means you would have less time for activities you used to enjoy, such as sports and hobbies.